Yunus0or1/Guidelines-How_TO/AWS-Beanstalk-Pipeline.md

       discard-paths: no
       base-directory : ./
     ```
   - Now the ARN policy does not include KMS key policy, which you would have to include in the IAM policy.
-Go to IAM policy, open the policy that is attached with CodePipeline and edit the policy by adding this new policy.
+Go to IAM policy, open the policy that is attached with CodePipeline and edit the policy by adding theses new policies.
     ```
     {
     "Effect": "Allow",